 Technical and adaptive change need to go together.
 It’s essential, of course, to be thoughtful, creative, and intentional in the goals you set.
 We encourage you to break down your training sessions throughout the year to align with the specific goal set for your district (MTSS or otherwise).

-We encourage you to “begin with the end in mind” and try to plan your professional development sessions over the summer, when you may have a bit more time for planning.
-Doing the work in advance decreases the likelihood of forgetting stakeholders or running out of time for scheduling critical learning opportunities.
+We encourage you to “begin with the end in mind” and try to plan your professional development sessions over the summer when you may have a bit more time for planning.
+Doing the work in advance decreases the likelihood of forgetting stakeholders or running out of time to schedule critical learning opportunities.
 You may consider taking it one step further and breaking down your professional development days by stakeholder groups so that all participants are actively working towards specific goals and you have the necessary facilitators prepared in advance.

 It can often be difficult to factor in all the various educators within a building and the amount of participation they must have related to an initiative.
 After creating a year-long plan, administrators must do the detailed work of creating half-day or day-long agendas that accommodate all stakeholders.
 Allowing as much time in advance as possible, create a timeline with a column for each stakeholder group and rows for the time frames.
 Then as the coordination begins with outside professional development providers and internal presenters, it becomes easy to fill in each “slot” and make sure time is best utilized.
 We recommend you lean on your professional development providers for guidance about structuring training to meet specific implementation goals.

 For specific suggestions on training sessions for MTSS that would be helpful for each stakeholder, please see the chart below.
-In this chart, you will find key MTSS professional learning concepts that we believe to be critical components of any MTSS Professional Learning plan.
+In this chart, you will find key MTSS professional learning concepts that we believe are critical components of any MTSS Professional Learning plan.
 They are briefly introduced below:

 ➡️ Related resource: MTSS From Buy-in to Implementation: 8 Steps for Change